 - Ensure that the apple cider vinegar is raw, unheated, unpasteurized and organic vinegar.
 It should be diluted with water before giving it to your dog.

 - If your dog has a chronic yeast infection, easily irritated intestines or overly active acidic systems, don’t use the vinegar as it can worsen these health conditions.
 Also, don’t apply the vinegar directly on the skin around the eyes or on sores.

 Using apple cider vinegar for dogs is an inexpensive and great solution for common health problems.
+It’s even vet recommended to help treat more serious issues like parvo in dogs.
 It’s a home remedy that, if appropriately applied, will result in a happy, healthy dog.
 However, if you have doubts about using apple cider vinegar or if you have any health concerns, talk to your veterinarian first.

 Do Dogs Like the Taste of Apple Cider Vinegar?

 It’s really hit or miss whether your dog will like ACV.
 Some dogs take to it right away and some give you that look like, “What are you trying to do to me?”

 It just depends on your dog.
 So your best bet is to try it and see what they do.
 If they absolutely will not take even a tiny drop, you can always dilute it in water so it isn’t as noticeable.

 How Much Apple Cider Vinegar Should I Give My Dog?

 The amount of apple cider vinegar you give your dog depends on a few things.
 If you are applying ACV as a topical to their skin or coat it only takes a little bit in a diluted spray bottle like we mentioned above.
 If you use it directly in their bath feel free to either pour it on directly or put a healthy amount in the bath water.